vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

     2\. <n>detecting an undetected fact</n>, or

-Assuming the <n>universal factuality</n> of observation, and given that observation is a natural kind:
+Assuming the <n>universal factuality</n> of observation, and given that observation is not a natural kind:

     3\. <n>being nonrecollective awareness</n>, or